-Our procedures included, among others, assessment of correctness of assumptions used in measurement of inventories at net realizable value, verification of calculations performed by the Group in this area and assessment of adequacy of the disclosures made in the consolidated financial statements describing this area.
+Our procedures included, among others, assessment of correctness of assumptions used in measurement of inventories at net realizable value, verification of calculations performed by the Company in this area and assessment of adequacy of the disclosures made in the financial statements describing this area.
 Our procedures included in particular:

-- evaluation of Group's accounting policy in relation to initial recognition and subsequent measurement of inventories, including estimation of impairment writedowns of inventories. - analysis of historical data regarding margins realized,
+- evaluation of the Company's accounting policy in relation to initial recognition and subsequent measurement of inventories, including estimation of impairment writedowns of inventories, - analysis of historical data regarding margins realized, - analysis of assumptions used by the Company in estimation of write-downs with respect to historical data, through assessment of estimation of realisable net value,

-- analysis of assumptions used by the Group in estimation of write-downs with respect to historical data, through assessment of estimation of realisable net value, - observation of inventory stock counts and performing tests verifying accuracy of the stock count procedures, including assessment of whether the goods are still useful for sales, - analysis and substantive testing on sample of prices used in goods sales transactions realized after the balance sheet date.
+- observation of inventory stock counts and performing tests verifying accuracy of the stock count procedures, including assessment of whether the goods are still useful for sales, - analysis and substantive testing on sample of prices used in goods sales transactions realized after the balance sheet date.

-Reference to related disclosures in the consolidated financial statements
+Reference to related disclosures in the financial statements

-The disclosures about inventories, including measurement of net value of inventories, are included in Note 12 "Inventories" of the other explanatory notes of the consolidated financial statements.
+The disclosures about inventories, including measurement of net value of inventories, are included in Note 11 "Inventories" of the other explanatory notes of the financial statements.

-Furthermore, we have assessed the adequacy of the disclosures in this area in the other explanatory notes of the consolidated financial statements.
+Furthermore, we have assessed the adequacy of the disclosures in this area in the other explanatory notes of the financial statements.

-Responsibilities of the Company's Management Board and members of the Supervisory Board for the consolidated financial statements
+Responsibilities of the Company's Management Board and members of the Supervisory Board for the financial statements

-The Parent Company's Management Board is responsible for the preparation, based on properly maintained accounting records, the consolidated financial statements that give a true and fair view of the consolidated financial position and the consolidated financial performance in accordance with required applicable rules of International Financial Reporting Standards approved by the European Union, the adopted accounting policies and other applicable laws, as well as the Company's Statute, and is also responsible for such internal control as determined is necessary to enable the preparation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The Company's Management Board is responsible for the preparation, based on properly maintained accounting records, the financial statements that give a true and fair view of the financial position and the financial performance in accordance with required applicable rules of International Financial Reporting Standards approved by the European Union, the adopted accounting policies and other applicable laws, as well as the Company's Statute, and is also responsible for such internal control as determined is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, the Parent Company's Management Board is responsible for assessing the Group's (the Parent Company and significant components) ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless The Company's Management Board either intends to liquidate the Group (the holding company or significant components) or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Company's Management Board is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless The Company's Management Board either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Parent Company's Management Board and the members of the Parent Company's Supervisory Board are required to ensure that the consolidated financial statements meet the requirements of the Accounting Act dated 29 September 1994 (the "Accounting Act").
+The Company's Management Board and the members of the Company's Supervisory Board are required to ensure that the financial statements meet the requirements of the Accounting Act dated 29 September 1994.
 The members of the Company's Supervisory Board are responsible for overseeing the Company's financial reporting process.

-Auditor's responsibility for the audit of the consolidated financial statements
+Auditor's responsibility for the audit of the financial statements

-Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement due to fraud or error, and to issue an independent auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement due to fraud or error, and to issue an independent auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but it is not guarantee that an audit conducted in accordance with NAS will always detect material misstatement when it exists.
-Misstatements may arise as a result of fraud or error and are considered material if it can reasonably be expected that individually or in the aggregate, they could influence the economic decisions of the users taken on the basis of these consolidated financial statements.
+Misstatements may arise as a result of fraud or error and are considered material if it can reasonably be expected that individually or in the aggregate, they could influence the economic decisions of the users taken on the basis of these financial statements.